 You can read our detailed Return to Running plan here.
 As we know more this page will be updated.
-Runners will receive email communication about expectations for Race Weekend as we get closer to July 2021.
+Runners will receive email communication about expectations for Race Weekend as we get closer to race weekend.

 To confirm your registration, check your status on our registration look-up.
 Please allow 24 hours after registering for your confirmation to appear in the results.

-If you deferred from 2020, you can confirm your registration in late January 2021.
+If you deferred from 2020, you can use that same link to confirm your registration.

-To update the details of your registration (finish time, shirt size or emergency contact), email us at email@example.com by or before May 31, 2021.
+To update the details of your registration (finish time, shirt size or emergency contact), email us at firstname.lastname@example.org by or before July 1, 2021 if you purchased Bib+Shirt mailing, otherwise, you can update it until August 1, 2021.
 Updates after this date must be made at the Solutions Table at the Expo.

-Event changes can be made remotely until May 31, 2021 for a $15 fee.
+Event changes can be made remotely until July 1, 2021 if you purchased Bib + Shirt mailing or August 1st if you did not for a $15 fee.
 After that, all requests must be made in person at the Solutions Table at Expo and are based on availability.

 This year we are offering a Refundable Registration.
 Please read the details carefully to decide if you wish to add the Refund Option to your registration.
 You cannot add this later, it must be added at the original time of purchase.
 If you do not choose the refundable option during registration, no refund will be granted per the waiver you agree to during registration.

-More information about the 2021 San Francisco Marathon Expo will be released in early 2021.
+More information about the 2021 San Francisco Marathon Expo will be released closer to race weekend.